 The following screenshot demonstrates the difference between these two methods:

-Merging cells in Excel is the subject of our next article, and in this tutorial we will tackle two essential ways to concatenate strings in Excel - by using the CONCATENATE function and the Excel & operator.
+Merging cells in Excel is the subject of a separate article, and in this tutorial, we'll discuss the two main ways to concatenate strings in Excel - by using the CONCATENATE function and the concatenation operator (&).

-The CONCATENATE function in Excel is designed to join different pieces of text together or combine values from several cells into one cell.
+The CONCATENATE function in Excel is used to join different pieces of text together or combine values from several cells into one cell.

 The syntax of Excel CONCATENATE is as follows: